Kashmir communications blackout angers some in the Indian media

-NEW DELHI (Reuters) - Indian authorities imposed a communications blackout on Kashmir for a fourth straight day on Thursday, stopping India’s normally vibrant media from being able to report what is happening in the disputed region after the government revoked its special status.
+NEW DELHI, Aug 8 (Reuters) - Indian authorities imposed a communications blackout on Kashmir for a fourth straight day on Thursday, stopping India’s normally vibrant media from being able to report what is happening in the disputed region after the government revoked its special status.

 The unprecedented clampdown is prompting criticism from an increasing number of Indian media organizations and senior editors, though some also support the government of Prime Minister Narendra Modi - saying the curbs were important for national security.